osrf/gazebo_tutorials/install_dependencies_from_source/tutorial.md

 1. Configure build (choose either method `a` or `b` below):

     a.
-Release mode: This will generate optimized code, but will not have debug symbols.
+Release mode (strictly speaking, `RelWithDebInfo`): This will generate optimized code, but will not have debug symbols.
 Use this mode if you don't need to use GDB.

            cmake ../

-    > Note: You can use a custom install path to make it easier to switch between source and debian installs:
+    > Note: You can use a custom install path to make it easier to switch
+    > between source and debian installs:

     >        cmake -DCMAKE_INSTALL_PREFIX=/home/$USER/local ../

     b.
 Debug mode: This will generate code with debug symbols.
-Gazebo will run slower, but you'll be able to use GDB.
+It will run slower, but you'll be able to use GDB.

            cmake -DCMAKE_BUILD_TYPE=Debug ../

-    >        cmake ../

 1. Build and install: